pubs/pubs/readme.md

  - bibliographic data (i.e. pure bibtex information) is kept separated from metadata (including links to pdf or tags),
  - everything is stored in plain text so it can be manually edited or version controlled.

+Pubs is compatible with Python 2.7 and 3.3 and higher.

-**Notice:** pubs is still in early development and cannot be considered as stable
+**Notice:** pubs is still in early development and cannot be considered as stable.

 Getting started